jajatisarma/YelpCamp/README.md

-# Campgrounds-Tour
+# Yelp Camp
-Welcome to Campgrounds-Tour.
+Welcome to Yelp Camp.
 A web-based application that allows users to take a virtual tour of different campgrounds.
 Each campground listing includes photos, descriptions, and additional information about the facilities and nearby attractions.

 ## Table of Contents